100-m/100m.io/extra/docs/file-security.md

 Data stored in AWS Aurora are financial and business critical.
 The database cluster is composed of 2 databases, one master with read/write access and one replicated with 1s latency and only read access.
 Requests are done through a small request layer using Auth0 Token and 100m authorization layer.

+AWS Aurora is backuped weekly automatically (one snapshot) and can be rollbacked any time for the last week.
+The rollback procedure lasts several hours.

+Firebase is backuped weekly automatically.

 ### Hosting
 All code is hosted in AWS Lambda for logs/backup/security.
 Current Modules: ETL, Request, Compute, Message, PDF.
 Frontend code as well as backend services are accessed through HTTPS only.

+Each deployed version are backuped on AWS Lambda.
+Frontend source code is available on Github and Frontend deployed files are available on another branch on Github Pages.

 ---